"...when I made the jump to screenwriting, my writing world went from black & white to Technicolor..."

 When I made the switch to fiction, it was like somebody turned on a light.
 But when I made the jump to screenwriting, my writing world went from black & white, to Technicolor.
 I wanted to rewrite everything I’d ever written as a screenplay.
 I’d finally found the medium in which to tell my stories.

 My first script, Husband with Benefits, started out as fifteen pages for a log line contest by Susannah Grant, one of my favourite writer-directors.
 I didn’t win, but I was hooked.
 I had to follow my characters, see how they ended up, and an early version of HWB was a semi-finalist in Table Read My Screenplay 2014.
+More recently, this same script was a quarter-finalist (Top 80) in Stage 32’s Romantic Comedy Incubator Program with Glidden Media.

 I’ve read McKee, Fields, Selbo, Snyder, Hauge and Vogler.
 I’ve studied the three-act structure, the five, seven and even the eleven-act structure.
 I’ve worked one-on-one with the brilliant and kind, Jim Bonnet.
 And lately I’ve been taking classes with the ever-enthusiastic Jake Krueger, a renegade storyteller who espouses a more organic way of storytelling that simply allows structure to take care of itself.